ammarsabir15/Scripts_for_daily_use/docker_commands.md

 # To list the running docker containers
     docker ps

+# To list all the docker containers
+    docker ps -a

 # Saving an image in a tar.gz archive:
     docker save NameOfDockerImage > /mnt/NAS7/.../NameOfDockerImage.tar.gz